Skip to main content

 State or school example Main rule Big catch to watch

 Alaska public universities Residents age 65+ can get regular tuition waived.
-You must register on or after the first day of instruction, and fees, course fees, and surcharges still apply.
+You must register on or after the first day of instruction.
+Fees, course fees, and surcharges still apply.

 Connecticut State Community College Residents age 62+ can take credit-bearing fall and spring courses for a grade or audit.
 Registration starts the day before classes begin, must be done in person, and some fees remain.